Heroku Postgres Maintenance Windows

 Table of Contents

-From time to time, Heroku must take your database offline to perform maintenance tasks.
-Typical tasks include upgrading the underlying infrastructure of the database (i.e. patching the operating system or required libraries) or upgrading Postgres itself.
+From time to time, Heroku needs to take a Heroku Postgres database offline to perform maintenance tasks.
+Typical tasks include updating the underlying infrastructure of the database (for example, patching the operating system or required libraries) or upgrading Postgres itself.
 This maintenance is handled automatically by Heroku.

 Checking if maintenance is required for your database